The 19 Best Walking Shoes for Women — Summer 2022

-The 19 Best Walking Shoes for Women — Nike, Allbirds, Saucony, New Balance and More
+The 19 Best Walking Shoes for Women — Nike, Asics, Saucony, Skechers, New Balance and More

 It's never a bad time to take stock of our health goals.
 Whether you are trying to stay fit, get healthy or spending more time walking outdoors, having all of the gym equipment and attire you need is important.
 While some people want an intense workout and others prefer a yoga class, we've gone back to basics with walking.